jaahnavikolli/DSA-SHEET/README.md

 5. **Optimize (if needed)** ⚡
    Look for opportunities to improve the time and space efficiency of your solution.

-📌 Contribution Guidelines
+📌 Contribution Guidelines <br>
 🔹 Want to contribute?
 Follow these steps:
-Fork this repository.
+Fork this repository. <br>
 Add a new DSA question with a solution in C++.
-Submit a pull request (PR).
+Submit a pull request (PR).<br>
 Ensure code quality & proper explanations.
-🙌 Let's build an awesome DSA resource together!
+🙌 Let's build an awesome DSA resource together! <br>
-📜 License This project is open-source and available under the MIT License.
+📜 License This project is open-source and available under the MIT License.<br>
-🔥 Star this repository if you find it useful!
+🔥 Star this repository if you find it useful! <br>
-🚀 Let’s master DSA in C++ together!
+🚀 Let’s master DSA in C++ together! <br>
 💬 Need Help?
 Feel free to contact me if you find any difficulty or are unable to solve a problem!
-I'm happy to help. contact me on jaahnavikolli6@gmail.com
+I'm happy to help.<br>
+contact me on jaahnavikolli6@gmail.com